PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 **PGIE (Primary Inference):** YoloPose, a YOLO variant that outputs bounding boxes and body keypoints in a single forward pass.
 Custom post-processing (C++) extracts both, creates standard metadata for boxes, allocates separate buffers for keypoint data.

-**Preprocess Element:** Custom element that accumulates keypoints across frames.
-EfficientGCN expects 64 frames as input.
-The element maintains a circular buffer per tracked object and prepares all three input tensors (joint, velocity, bone).
+**Preprocess Element:** Custom element that accumulates keypoints across frames in the SkeletonBuffer struct.
+When 64 frames are ready for a tracked person, it prepares all three input tensors (joint, velocity, bone) and triggers inference.
 Temporal batching and coordinate transformations happen here, all in C++.

 **SGIE (Secondary Inference):** EfficientGCN.
 Output is a probability distribution over action classes.
 Post-processing thresholds on the fall class probability.